What can you use to relieve your dog’s pain safely and effectively? Are there any herbs that provide natural pain relief for dogs?

 For internal use cayenne usually comes in a gel capsule that contains a tiny pinch of the herb powder.
 Or, you can just add a small pinch of the powdered herb to your dog’s food.

-Try some of these natural options to manage your dog’s pain, like the pre-measured and blended Inflapotion capsules from Glacier Peak.
+Try some of these natural options to manage your dog’s pain.
 Then, next time your vet offers you NSAIDs, you can just say no!